In-Person Q&As and Events

 Awards Screening Websites

-- For studios who would like to make their screening websites available to Nominating Committee members for virtual events or when in person events resume, please send the URL to the Awards Office and it will be posted on our private password protected Nom Comm member site.
+- For studios/networks who would like to make their screening websites available to Nom Comm members for straight screenings only (without a Q&A), please send the URL to the Awards Office and it will be posted on our private password protected Nom Comm member site.

 In addition to the SAG Awards Nominating Committees, companies may screen to the following SAG-AFTRA affiliated groups:

 Contact the Awards Office for more information.
-Titles screened to these affiliated groups will not count towards a company’s maximum Q&A total.
+Titles screened to these affiliated groups will not count towards a title’s maximum in-person event total.